-- 3.1.2.1.1 The sender is the active party. - 3.1.2.1.2 The receiver is actively and prayerfully listening, but these are more passive elements. - 3.1.2.1.3 The Message is the Sender's product the delivery of which is God's responsibility, and in which we participate as willing receivers. - 3.1.2.1.4 The Medium is the actual communication of the sender through language which is shared: verbal or non-verbal, oral or written.
+- 3.1.2.1.1 The sender is the active party creating and sending the message. - 3.1.2.1.2 The receiver is actively and prayerfully listening, but these are more passive elements as they are not creating the message just making the original message understandable to their human audience. - 3.1.2.1.3 The Message is the Sender's product the delivery of which is God's responsibility, and in which we participate as willing receivers. - 3.1.2.1.4 The Medium is the actual communication of the sender through language which is shared in terms of verbal or non-verbal, oral or written means.